 If you can afford to drop a little bit more money on a portable tool chest, the Stanley 3-in-1 RollingWorkShop is perfect for anyone who works in the field.
 The large lower box can store power tools and smaller materials like wire with ease, while your hand tools can fit into the top box.

 It’s also easy to maneuver and has tough wheels so you can get it anywhere you’re going with a surprising amount of ease.
 It should be a strongly considered investment for any professional or handyman who finds themselves working in a variety of locations.
 This easily belongs on anyone’s list of the best cheap tool boxes.

 Excel 24 Inch Tool Chest Combo – 8 Ball Bearing Drawers

 Once again Excel shows up, since they produce some rather amazing tool storage devices for those on a tight budget.
-This combo takes the form of an eight-drawer, rollaway for less than $200 which beats out almost all of the competition by a long shot.
+This combo takes the form of an eight-drawer, rollaway that beats out almost all of the competition by a long shot.

 The bearings on the drawers keep them running smooth, and if you’re a budding auto-mechanic in need of a place to store the specialized tools of your trade take a closer look.
 You simply won’t find anything this useful or large for less than twice the price. which makes this among the best value tool chests period.

 As you can see, tool chests come in a surprising amount of variations.
 There are big rollers, smaller boxes for around the house, and even some that’ll let you handily store your equipment while you move around the job site.
 Which one is perfect for you really depends on what you plan on doing.